Develop Socially Intelligent Leaders with BI

 Set KPI motivators

-Combine HR and sales data to analyze skills sets, performance targets, revenue contribution, employee longevity and more to set KPIs and design compensation packages that boost motivation and output.
+Combine HR and sales data to analyze skills sets, performance targets, revenue contribution, employee longevity and more to set KPIs and design compensation packages that boost motivation and business performance.

 Risk analysis